Sir George Williams affair: Overview

-Several of the occupiers had privileged backgrounds, coming from wealthy West Indian families; among those arrested and convicted were Roosevelt Douglas, who later became Prime Minister of Dominica, and who was a son of one of the richest men in Dominica.
+Among those arrested and convicted were Roosevelt Douglas, who later became Prime Minister of Dominica, and who was a son of one of the richest men in Dominica.
 Also arrested was Anne Cools, who later became a Canadian Senator.
 Deeply involved also was student Cheddi "Joey" Jagan Jr., who was of Indo-Guyanese and Ashkenazi Jewish descent, and the son of Cheddi Jagan, an American-educated dentist and former Premier and Chief Minister of British Guiana at the time, and his American wife Janet Jagan who was a nurse.

 Some claim that the computer lab was not damaged, except for several million computer punch cards that were sent fluttering to the street below; but a Canadian Broadcast Corporation documentary shows smashed computer tape drives and extensive fire damage.
 The damage was listed in millions of dollars.
 It is unknown who caused the fire.
 The police accused the occupiers of the damages, while the occupiers accused the police of setting the fire as an easy way to get all the students out of the room without physically entering it.
-Other students also claim that they saw police locking doors and exits that were normally open, and police confiscating fire axes from students the day before the fire was set.
+Other students claim that they saw police locking doors and exits that were normally open, and confiscating fire axes from students the day before the fire was set.

 Aftermath

 The riot was covered extensively by the Canadian media: all of the television networks filmed the event live from outside the university.
 The occupation became a key event illustrating the widespread disaffection and rebelliousness among the nation's youth during the 1960s.

+One protestor, Coralee Hutchison, suffered head trauma during the confrontation with police.
+She was hospitalized and later died.

 Assistant professor Perry Anderson was suspended for the duration of the crisis.
 He was reinstated on February 12, 1969, and, on June 30, the Hearing Committee appointed to the case found that "there was nothing in the evidence (before them) to substantiate a general charge of racism."
 He was found not guilty of racism towards the six complainants.

 The computer centre incident forced a number of changes at Sir George Williams University:

 Student representation on university decision-making bodies was established and university procedures and policies were revamped and modernized.

 In April 1971, Sir George Williams adopted the University Regulations on Rights and Responsibilities and established the Ombuds office.